Data quality inspection

 The full inspection of processed LOFAR imaging data is currently not performed by the ASTRON.
 The user should retrieve the data from the archive and inspect them using the tools described in the LOFAR Imaging Cookbook.

-For the raw data, after a LOFAR observation finishes inspection plots are created automatically.
+After a LOFAR observation finishes, inspection plots are created automatically for the raw data.
 These plots are the only raw data inspection available to users before any data reduction.
 ASTRON inspects these plots after each observation and reports to the users all the macroscopic features present in the data.
 ASTRON relies on the users to thoroughly inspect the data quality after retrieval of the data from the LTA and report back any issue that might prevent them from achieving their scientific results.

 Note: the current validation plots do remain available for 3 weeks (not 1 week) on a public web page.
 After that, they are compressed and PI’s and collaborators can request access to them through SDC Operations by submitting a JIRA ticket at the SDCO helpdesk.

-The inspection plots are available for both imaging observations and beamformed data and they consist in dynamic spectra produced using the LOFAR beamlet statistic.
+The inspection plots are available for both imaging observations and beam formed data and they consist of dynamic spectra produced using the LOFAR beamlet statistic.
 An example inspection plot is shown below.

 A beamlet is a single station beam for a single subband and represents the way in which station beams (sub-array pointings) are specified at station level.
 A station beam as specified by the user will usually request a range of subbands, each of which will be represented by a beamlet at the station.
 Multiple station beams will correspond to successive blocks of beamlets.
 For example, if an observation contains two station beams each using 244 subbands the first beam will correspond to beamlet numbers 0-243 and the second to beamlet numbers 244-487.